OpenEvalProject/evals/manuscripts/elife-40969/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/40969/elife-40969-fig8-v2.jpg)

-**Figure 8.:** S. rapamycinicus – A. nidulans interaction.Co-cultivation leads to activation of the basR gene.
+**Figure 8.:** Co-cultivation leads to activation of the basR gene.
 The lysine acetyltransferase GcnE specifically acetylates (ac) lysine (K)9 of histone H3 at the ors gene cluster and presumably at the basR gene promoter.
 As a consequence, basR is expressed.
 The transcription factor BasR activates (+) and represses (–) the expression of the ors, cic, microperfuranone (mic) and eas gene clusters directly or indirectly.
 The involvement of AdaB and GcnE of the Saga/Ada complex has been experimentally proven (Nützmann et al., 2011).

 We also assessed the distribution of H3K9ac and H3K14ac, as well as that of the C-terminus of H3 (H3Cterm), at the TSSs and translation termination sites (TTSs) (Appendix 1 – Chromatin profiles at translation start sites and translation termination sites).
 For H3K9, an enrichment of acetylation ~500 bp downstream of the TSSs as well as immediately upstream of the TSSs was observed.
 This was expected as similar results were obtained with an antibody targeting the acetylated N-terminus of histone H3 in A. nidulans (Gacek-Matthews et al., 2016) and in other fungi such as S. cerevisiae and Cryptococcus neoformans (Haynes et al., 2011; Mews et al., 2014).
 Increased acetylation coincides with reduced levels of H3 around the TSSs, which are most probably due to a depletion of nucleosomes at the promoter.
 The profile plots for H3K14 acetylation are similar, although not as highly enriched around the TSSs as those for H3K9 (Appendix 1—figure 5 a).
 As expected, a comparison of LFCs for both modifications showed high similarity, suggesting that the modifcations are established interdependently (Gacek and Strauss, 2012; Waters et al., 2015).
 At the 3’ end of the ORF, H3 density drastically increased accompanied by reduced levels of H3K9ac and H3K14ac (Appendix 1—figure 5).
 Likewise, reduced acetylation at the TTSs was observed in A. nidulans (Gacek-Matthews et al., 2016) and S. cerevisiae (Mews et al., 2014).
 It is interesting to notice that the increase in nucleosome density directly correlated with a decrease in the gene expression rate (Appendix 1—figure 6e).
 Previous studies suggested a direct correlation between the presence of nucleosomes and the stalling of RNA polymerase II (Grosso et al., 2012).

-## Increased gene expression directly correlates with histone H3K9 acetylation
+### Increased gene expression directly correlates with histone H3K9 acetylation

 Acetylation is generally regarded as an activating chromatin mark that promotes the transcription of eukaryotic genes (Bannister and Kouzarides, 2011).
 Our study suggests a more differentiated picture.
 When we compared data from this study with microarray data (Nützmann et al., 2011) (Appendix 1—figures 3 and 4), the acetylation of H3K9 directly correlated with gene expression levels.
 A similar finding was reported for other fungi (Wiemann et al., 2013).
 By contrast, this was not observed for the acetylation of H3K14.
 This could partly result from the low number of targets for this modification.
 By contrast, gene promoters showed a distinct increase of H3K14ac at the TSSs in dependence on the average transcription level (Appendix 1—figure 6c).
 The low correlation between active gene transcription and acetylation at H3K14 confirmed earlier results (Reyes-Dominguez et al., 2008; Nützmann et al., 2011).
 Previously, we showed that a mimicry of a hypo-acetylated lysine 14 on histone H3 drastically altered the phenotype and the expression of SM gene clusters (Nützmann et al., 2013).
 This effect was overcome, however, when later time points of cultivation were considered.
 Taken together, the primary location at the TSSs and the major defect in SM production at earlier stages indicate a role for H3K14ac in transcriptional initiation.
 Hyper-acetylation at H3K14 could be also relevant for marking active genes and providing a docking site for regulatory proteins.

-## S. rapamycinicus silences fungal nitrogen metabolism
+### S. rapamycinicus silences fungal nitrogen metabolism

 A substantial number of genes that are involved in primary and secondary nitrogen metabolism were strongly depleted for H3K9ac upon co-cultivation with S. rapamycinicus.
 This correlated with reduced expression of the respective genes.
 Thus, upon contact with the bacterium, A. nidulans showed reduced nitrogen uptake and reduced degradation of various nitrogen sources, leading to nitrogen starvation.

 Under nitrogen starvation or low availability of primary nitrogen sources, such as glutamine and ammonium, the intracellular level of glutamine drops (Tudzynski, 2014).
 This was in fact observed for the intracellular concentration of amino acids in A. nidulans when the fungus was co-cultured with the bacterium (Appendix—figure 7).
 Thus, in presence of S. rapamycinicus but not of non-inducing streptomycetes such as S. lividans the fungus is in a physiological state of nitrogen starvation (Figure 8).
 Nitrogen limitation has been shown before to represent a trigger for the activation of a number of SM gene clusters including the ors gene cluster (Scherlach et al., 2011; Studt et al., 2012).
 Nitrogen starvation also activates the expression of the anthrone (mdp) gene cluster (Scherlach et al., 2011), which we also observed in our data.
 However, induction of orsellinic acid production by nitrogen starvation took about 60 hr, whereas co-cultivation with S. rapamycinicus had already triggered expression of the cluster genes after 3 hr.
 Therefore, it is unlikely that the bacteria-triggered activation of the cluster is exclusively achieved by restricting nitrogen availability for the fungus.
 Furthermore, shortage of nitrogen leads to de-repression of genes that are involved in the usage of secondary nitrogen sources, which was not supported by our data.
 In S. cerevisiae, it has been reported that a shift from growth under nutrient sufficiency to nitrogen starvation induced the degradation of mitochondria (Eiyama et al., 2013).
 Similarly, decreased acetylation and transcription of genes with mitochondrial function were also detected upon contact of A. nidulans with the bacterium.
 This was further supported by a lower mitochondrial respiratory activity in the fungal cells during co-cultivation (Figure 3c).

-## BasR is a central regulatory node for integrating bacterial signals leading to regulation of SM gene clusters
+### BasR is a central regulatory node for integrating bacterial signals leading to regulation of SM gene clusters

 Another consequence of nitrogen starvation is the reduced availability of amino acids in the cell.
 Consequently, as shown here, the amino-acid biosynthetic pathways represented a major group of de-regulated genes at both the acetylation and expression levels.
 Amino-acid biosyntheses in fungi are regulated by the CPC system upon starvation for distinct amino acids (Tudzynski, 2014; Krappmann and Braus, 2005).
 Since deletion of cpcA in A. nidulans did not affect the induction of the ors gene cluster, whereas the artificial inducer of the CPC system 3-AT does (Sachs, 1996), it is conceivable that CPC somehow plays a role.
 3-AT is a structural analogue of histidine that triggers histidine starvation in the fungal cell and thereby the CPC (Sachs, 1996).
 In S. cerevisiae, other regulators such as the heterodimeric transcription factor complex Bas1p/Bas2p, which is even bound by Gcn5p, have also been shown to induce the CPC (Valerius et al., 2003; Daignan-Fornier and Fink, 1992).
 We identified two putative orthologous genes in the genome of A. nidulans, but further analysis revealed that only basR (AN7174) was involved in ors gene cluster activation during the fungal-bacterial co-cultivation (Figure 8).
 Despite the fact that AN8377 seems to resemble S. cerevisiae bas1 more closely (Figure 7 and Figure 6—figure supplement 1), it is not needed for the ors gene cluster activation.